ahagelberg/TabbySSH/README.md

 ### No Visual Differentiation Between Servers
 It is awkward or impossible to set custom colors for individual servers/sessions in PuTTY wrappers, making it difficult to quickly identify which server you're connected to when managing multiple sessions.
 TabbySSH allows per-session custom colors (foreground, background, and accent) for instant visual identification.

+### No support for multiple displays with different scales
+The multi-tab programs tested did not handle multiple displays with different scale factors making the text too small or large and blurry on one of the displays.

 ## Features

 ### Core Functionality